 They had several planks to assist their crossing — however, none of the planks were long enough to stretch across the crates on their own, so they had to wait for one of their teammates to run across the first plank, hand them the second plank, and wait for them to secure that one so they could run across.
 Also, they had to transport quite a heavy barrel of nothing across with them.

 It sounded easy enough, until Mr Chandra suggested they make it a competition.
 The initially reluctant students seized upon the opportunity like wildfire.
-All except Beth, who tried to talk her way out of it, but the headmaster denied her request.
+All except Beth, who had attempted to talk her way out of it, but the headmaster denied her request.
 “Just pick yourself up and carry yourself across,” he had told her.

 Often, people did not understand how hard the ‘picking yourself up’ bit was.
 But there it was.
 No other choice, but to grin and bear it.
-Beth did a lot of grinning and bearing — but the alternative was succumbing to her chaotic thoughts, and Beth never liked that.
+Beth did a lot of grinning and bearing — but the alternative was succumbing to her chaotic thoughts, and she never liked that.
 She always had to have her mind applied to something else, she couldn’t stand the thought of not doing anything.
 And so, resilience and grit was the best option.

 Even when people were pushing her patience as far as it was willing to go.

 Three identical courses had been assembled, and the class was split into three groups of six.
-The first team — consisting of Beth, Zoe, Felix and fellow classmates Matthew, Rebecca and Serena — stood on the obstacle course on the far left; Diana and her lackeys Elisabeth and Isabelle, alongside Neil, Gabriella and Fred, were in the middle, the former three looking bored out of their minds; Nathan Drake and his dude-squad were leaning on the far-right, cackling at each other’s jokes and generally trying Mr Chandra’s patience.
+The first team — consisting of Beth, Zoe, Felix and fellow classmates Matthew, Rebecca and Serena — stood on the obstacle course on the far left; Diana and her lackeys Elisabeth and Isabelle, alongside Laurel, Gabriella and Fred, were in the middle, the former three looking bored out of their minds; Nathan Drake and his dude-squad were leaning on the far-right, cackling at each other’s jokes and generally trying Mr Chandra’s patience.

 “I’ll go first,” Zoe, eager to leap into the fray as ever, said with an air of finality.
 She shot a not-so-subtle competitive smirk in Diana’s direction, one which Diana reciprocated.
 It wasn’t difficult to see their long-time rivalry had flared up once again.